PennyLaneAI/pennylane-pq/doc/howtocite.rst

 .. todo:: change reference and link

-If you are doing research using OpenQML, please cite `our whitepaper <https://arxiv.org/abs/XXXX.XXXXX>`_:
+If you are doing research using PennyLane, please cite `our whitepaper <https://arxiv.org/abs/XXXX.XXXXX>`_:

   Authors.
-OpenQML. *arXiv*, 2018. arXiv:XXXX.XXXXX
+PennyLane. *arXiv*, 2018. arXiv:XXXX.XXXXX